 The rapids began at the end of the lake.
 We slid down the first set, and then portaged around the second.
 We lost the trail a couple times, but found blueberries, so it was exactly the right sort of portage to wrap up our trip.

-For the second set of rapids, our guidebook said we needed to be careful about the big rock at the end.
+For the second set of rapids, our guidebook said we needed to be careful of the big rock at the end.

 Some of my readers may recall that I said we would destroy one of the boats in rapids.
 Well, we did, and since my story so far has been to the best of my recollection, and I recall exactly when we destroyed that boat, it’s coming.

 I rushed down the rapids.
 The rock hid under a wall of water blasting up around it.
 I took the drop to the right, and then tried to stop to warn Erin around the rock.
 But the current jostled me at least another hundred meters before I could pull over.